BBaysinger/bb-portfolio/docs/docker-build-hang-investigation-handoff.md

 3. Use non-Docker frontend build for local validation.
 4. Use CI Docker builds as source of truth for containerized frontend validation until Docker Desktop is stable.

+## Current Status Update (Recovery)

+- `docker:up` completed successfully in a later session.
+- Application was reachable in-browser.
+- Interpretation: local Docker behavior is currently recovered but may still be intermittent based on prior stalls.
+- Recommendation: continue normal flow, avoid unnecessary aggressive prune operations, and keep this document/diagnostics ID for fast re-escalation if hangs recur.

 ## Executive Summary

 We fixed the original frontend code-level build error, but local Docker Desktop builds still intermittently hang on macOS during the frontend image build path.